suusanp/stealth-health/m3/Architechture.md

 ## 6. Architectural Design Decisions and Models

-- challenge of making it fast enough while still keeping all the data on hand Describes the app's architecture, focusing on components like the local database and analytics engine, and includes UML diagrams to illustrate the system's structure.

 ### Local Database (Storage Component)

-- Technology Choice: Use SQLite or Realm for local storage.
-These databases are lightweight, can be embedded within the app, and don't require internet access, aligning with your privacy-first approach.
-Android Studio supports the integration of both databases, offering tools and libraries that simplify working with these databases.
-For example, Room Persistence Library provides an abstraction layer over SQLite to enhance database access while still benefiting from SQLite's performance and reliability.
+- Technology Choice: We plan on using SQLite or Realm for local storage.
+These databases are lightweight and can be embedded within the app.
+They don't require internet access, aligning with your privacy-first approach.
+For ex.
+Android Studio supports the integration of both of them and offers tools and libraries that simplify working with these utilities.

 - Encryption: Use database encryption, like SQLCipher, to protect stored data.
 It is an open-source extension to SQLite that provides  256-bit AES encryption of database files.The goal is that even if the device is compromised, the fitness and health data remains secure.
-Any data written to the disk by SQLite or Realm can be fully encrypted, ensuring that user data remains secure even if the device is compromised. the cipher operates by encrypting the data before it's written to disk and decrypting it upon read, all transparently to the application.
-This means the application can interact with the database using standard SQL commands without needing to manage encryption and decryption explicitly.
-We can integrate it via Gradle dependencies and ensuring that the database instantiation uses SQLCipher’s encrypted database classes instead of the standard SQLite classes.
+Any data written to the disk can be fully encrypted, ensuring that it  remains secure even if the device is compromised. the cipher operates by encrypting the data before it's written to disk and decrypting it upon read, all transparently to the application.
+This means the application can interact with the database using standard SQL commands without needing to manage encryption and decryption explicitly, esaier for coding.
+We can integrate it via Gradle dependencies and so, ensure hat the database instantiation uses SQLCipher’s encrypted database classes instead of the standard SQLite classes.

 - Data Minimization principle: We aim to store only the data necessary for the app's functionality.
 This minimizes the risk in case of unauthorized access.This principle is a core tenet of privacy by design and is especially important in our case as we deal with sensitive data.
 Here is a list of the data that we expect to store for a user: